 Algorithms

+For all lighting efficiency improvements, with and without control improvements, the following algorithms apply:

-kW = kWbase - kWinst
+kW = kWbase - kWee

-Demand Savings (kW) = kW X CF X (1+IF demand)
+kWpeak = kW X CF X (1+IF demand)

-Energy Savings = [kWbase X(1+IF energy) X EFLH] – [kWinst X(1+IF energy) X EFLH X (1 – SVG)]
+kWh = [kWbase X(1+IF energy) X EFLH] – [kWee X(1+IF energy) X EFLH X (1 – SVG)]

-Where:
+Definition of Terms

 kW = Change in connected load from baseline (pre-retrofit) to installed (post-retrofit) lighting level.

+kWbase = kW of baseline lighting as defined by project classification.

-kWbase = kW of baseline lighting as defined in Section 6.2.3.
+kWee = kW of of post-retrofit or energy-efficient lighting system as defined in Section 5.

-kWinst = kW of installed lighting.

-CF = Demand Coincidence Factor – the percentage of the total lighting connected load that is on during electric system’s peak window as defined in Section 1.9.
+CF = Demand Coincidence Factor – the percentage of the total lighting connected load that is on during electric system’s peak window as defined in Section 1- Electric Resource Savings.

 EFLH = Equivalent Full Load Hours – the average annual operating hours of the baseline lighting equipment, which if applied to full connected load will yield annual energy use.